Information for visitors

 • If you are visiting a patient who has a suspected or confirmed respiratory infection, you must wear a mask but will be guided by clinical staff upon arrival.

-Masks are available at dispenser points throughout our hospitals and near all entrances, and sanitiser outlets are located across our hospitals.
+Masks are available on request and sanitiser outlets are located across our hospitals.
 Staff will advise you on areas where you need to wear a mask if you are not sure.

 Please do not enter our hospitals if;